 All snow and ice calls can be directed to the Street Maintenance Division at (810) 766-7343.
 The Street Maintenance Division's hours of operation are first shift from 6:30 a.m. to 3:00 p.m.
-Monday through Friday, and a third shift from 10:00 p.m. to 6:30 a.m.
-Sunday through Thursday.
-In the event the call is placed after business hours, a voicemail can be left and the appropriate crew will be alerted.
-This number can be used for citizens with medical emergencies (i.e. dialysis appointments, chemotherapy appointments, etc.) that need access from their street to major roadways.
-Crews will do their best to address each situation.
+Monday through Friday.

-The City of Flint Police and 911 Departments will have a Street Maintenance Stand-by List for the winter months beginning November 23, 2015 through April 30, 2016.
+For afterhours calls, the City of Flint Police and 911 Departments will have a Street Maintenance Stand-by List for the winter months beginning December 1, 2022, through April 30, 2023.
 This list will show weekly which foreman is on call (after normal working hours) and numbers to reach them.
-In the event the foreman is unreachable, either department may contact Betty Wideman, Transportation Operations Manager at (810) 577-8077 or at (810) 282-5852.

 During snow events in which the total event accumulation is over 4 inches, City Council members will receive daily updates that will be forwarded via email through the City Clerk explaining where snow removal activities have occurred the previous day and where they plan to complete activities that day.
 The city also plans to issue no parking advisories during events of this size in order to clear neighborhood streets of parked cars, which inhibit the crew's ability to plow the street.
-A press release will also be communicated to the public through the Public Information Officer.
+A press release will also be communicated to the public through the Public Relations Director.
 The Street Maintenance Division intends to work with the Legal Department, Traffic Engineering, and Police Department to develop a no parking enforcement strategy.